 Medicare Enrollment & Eligibility

-Medicare is a federal insurance program that assists over 60 million Americans, covering both older individuals and those with qualifying disabilities.
+Medicare is a federal insurance program.
 The insurance coverage it provides helps individuals save on their health care costs.

 Medicare coverage may look different for different people based on their health care needs.
 Medicare offers many choices in coverage to best meet the needs of everyone.
 Individuals interested in enrolling in Medicare should take the time to compare their health care needs with the plans that are available in their area.